: Anya Cam

 Telling the Story of Local Food

-As Strong gets settled in his new position, he plans to do more to support and highlight tribal foods, focusing on seasonal cooking and telling the story of a dish’s heritage.
-Already guests can see influences on the menu such as a mouthwatering dish featuring the mussels beloved by his Siletz tribal ancestors and family alike.
+Strong always plans to do more to support and highlight tribal foods, focusing on seasonal cooking and telling the story of a dish’s heritage.
+Guests can see influences on the menu such as a mouthwatering dish featuring the mussels beloved by his Siletz tribal ancestors and family alike.
 The chef simmers these humble shellfish in a fumet (fish broth) enriched with butternut squash and venison sausage with sage and charred apples.
 It’s all the more impressive to learn that the fumet is made from fish bones of the sturgeon they receive each week.
 “The broth is so good, we have to manage the portions on it,” he says, laughing.

-In the future, Strong would like to add tasting menus, perhaps with themes that might reflect on the history of foodways in the area, and continue to build relationships with local producers.
-This might include wine dinners and a happy hour for locals, providing glasses of wine and fun things to eat in a lounge atmosphere.
+In the future, Strong is sure to do more events, which might include wine dinners and a happy hour for locals, providing glasses of wine and fun things to eat in a lounge atmosphere.
 For the time being, if you’re interested in getting close to the action and innovations underway, book a seat at the exclusive Chef’s Table, where up to 10 guests can request a spot near the glass-enclosed kitchen.

 About The